INDOLES and INDOLE ACETIC ACIDS - AUXINS

 S-propyl Propane-1-Thiosulfinate, and

 ThioFormaldehyde - the latter being a fleeting and highly unstable compound which has never before been found to be emitted by a plant.
+This response to touch involves

-The foul-odour compounds are PropaneSulfenic Acid,
+The foul-odour compounds are

-THere are microscopic sac-like protuberances or hairs just 0.5mm long on the roots which contain a higher proportion of potassium K+ and Chlorine Cl- ions than surrounding tissue, and when the hairs are stimulated they release the highly potent odour substances.
+There are microscopic sac-like protuberances or hairs just 0.5mm long on the roots which contain a higher proportion of potassium K+ and Chlorine Cl- ions than surrounding tissue, and when the hairs are stimulated they release the highly potent odour substances.
 The levels of these ions both drop and the sacs deflate having expelled their odorous compounds.
 (The sacs are reminiscent of glandular trichomes as found on

 Stinging Nettles) These ions are involved in the initiation of the emission of the odorous substances.
 Only a tiny amount of the odorous compounds is necessary to fill a room with a disgusting smell.
 It is not known whether the smell is targeted at predators and scavengers or to fend off the roots of competing plants.
 They do seem to be signalling molecules, but to what target or end is unknown.
 It may be that the smell (to humans and other mammals) is irrelevant.